-If you are pumping regularly, being able to do it without holding up your flanges the entire time is life-changing!
-Here are the six best hands-free pumping bras currently available, and the pros and cons of each.
+If you are pumping breast milk regularly, being able to do it without holding up your flanges the entire time is life-changing!
+Here are the eight best hands-free pumping bras currently available, and the pros and cons of each.

 Types of Hands-free Pumping Bras

 There are three types of pumping bras – corset-style bras, pumping bras that integrate with your nursing bra, and hands-free bands.

 Here are some more details about each type.

 Corset-style Hands Free Bras

 This type of hands-free bra wraps around your body and has holes where your nipples are.